Spinal cord tumours

 There are several types of spinal cord tumours.
-This information describes these tumours, their sypmtoms, tests and investigaions, and possible treatments.
+This information describes these tumours, their symptoms, tests and investigations, and possible treatments.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

-The spinal cord extends from the base of the brain, down inside the bones of the backbone, which is also known as the spine or the spinal column.
-The spinal cord does not extend the full length of the spinal column but ends in the small of the back (the lumbar area).
+The spinal cord stretches from the base of the brain down, inside the bones of the backbone, which is also known as the spine or the spinal column.
+The spinal cord doesn’t reach the full length of the spine but ends in the small of the back (the lumbar area).

-Just as the brain is surrounded and protected by the skull, the spinal cord is surrounded and protected by the backbone.
+The spinal cord is surrounded and protected by the backbone.
 The backbone is made up of bones called vertebrae.
-The nerves spread out from the spinal cord, from between the vertebrae.
+The peripheral nerves spread out from between these vertebrae.